alyonavyshnevska/homemade_bread/README.md

 A small tool that shows a few of my favourite bread recipes.

+No frameworks, just simple vanilla JS for this very lightweight script.

 The grid can be seen here [here](https://alyonavyshnevska.github.io/assets/projects/homemade_bread/).

 The recipe links are in the exported mongoDB collections: `bread.json` and `bread.csv`.